vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ## SPF
 ### What is SPF
-Sender Policy Framework (SPF) is a protocol that aims to reduce spam.
+SPF (Sender Policy Framework) is a protocol that aims to reduce spam.
 SPF can reduce email spoofing and spam by determining if the sender is authorized to send on behalf of the listed sender.

 ### How SPF works
 Imagine that you have an SPF record that looks like: